-MARCH 31, 2015 EQA BCCI BCCIE TOTAL Deferred revenue beginning of the year Net decrease in deferred revenue \$ 159,000 (82,500) \$ 2,200 (2,200) \$ 161,200 (84,700) Deferred revenue end of the year \$ 76,500 \$ \$ - 76,500 MAR CH 31, 2014 ļ.
-EQA BCCIE TOTAL Deferred revenue beginning of the year Net increase (decrease) in deferred revenue \$ 90,000 69,000 \$ 11,497 (9,297) \$ 101,497 59,703 Deferred revenue end of the year \$ 159,000 \$ 2,200 \$ 161,200
+March 31, 2016 EQA BCCIE Total Deferred revenue beginning of the year Net increase (decrease) in deferred revenue \$ 76,500 (76,500) \$ 158,790 \$ 76,500 82,290 Deferred revenue end of the year \$ - - \$ 158,7 \$ 158,790 March 31, 2015 EQA BCCIE BCCIE Total Deferred revenue beginning of the year Net increase (decrease) in deferred revenue \$ 159,000 (82,500) \$ 2,200 (2,200) \$ 161,200 (84,700) Deferred revenue end of the year \$ 76,500 \$ - \$ 76,500

 The Council is the administrator of the EQA program.
 This is a program that has been implemented in conjunction with the British Columbia Provincial Government ("the Government") and is British Columbia's brand for quality post-secondary education.
 The EQA is a voluntary mechanism available to all eligible public and private post-secondary institutions in British Columbia.
 The EQA designation provides for a standard logo that can be recognized as an assurance of quality.
 Designation is based on an institution having met or exceeded existing quality assurance standards and being in good standing with both the Ministry and the applicable body.
 The agreement with the Government stipulated that the program was to be self-sustaining by 2014.
 The Council was notified that effective October 1, 2014, it will no longer be the administrator of the program, and was requested by the Government to continue administering the program until it has been transferred to the Government's control.
+Subsequent to the year end, the Council was informed that the institutions would no longer be charged a membership fee and therefore there would be no revenue for fiscal 2017.
+To offset the costs of running the program the Council was given a one-time grant of \$20,000.